-- OWASP Top 10 year>: This policy provides a minimum standard for web application security.
+- OWASP Application Security Verification Standard (ASVS): The Application Security Verification Standard (ASVS) is a list of application security requirements or tests that can be used by architects, developers, testers, security professionals, tool vendors, and consumers to define, build, test, and verify secure applications. - This policy uses OWASP ASVS suggested CWE mapping for each category of Securebase checks to include.
+Because CWE is a hierarchical taxonomy, this policy also includes checks that map to additional CWEs that are implied from OWASP ASVS suggested CWE using a "ParentOf" relationship. - OWASP Top 10 < year>: This policy provides a minimum standard for web application security.
 The OWASP Top 10 represents a broad consensus about the most critical web application security flaws.
 Adopting the OWASP Top 10 is perhaps the most effective first step towards changing the software development culture within your organization into one that produces secure code.
 Multiple releases of the OWASP Top Ten policy may be available.
-For more information, consult the OWASP Top Ten Project. - SANS Top 25: The SANS Top 25 Most Dangerous Software Errors provides an enumeration of the most widespread and critical errors, categorized by Common Weakness Enumeration (CWE) identifiers, that lead to serious vulnerabilities in software.
+For more information, consult the OWASP Top Ten Project. - SANS Top 25 < year>: The SANS Top 25 Most Dangerous Software Errors provides an enumeration of the most widespread and critical errors, categorized by Common Weakness Enumeration (CWE) identifiers, that lead to serious vulnerabilities in software.
 These software errors are often easy to find and exploit.
 The inherent danger in these errors is that they can allow an attacker to take over the software completely, steal data, or prevent the software from working altogether. - Standard: A standard scan includes an automated crawl of the server and performs checks for known and unknown vulnerabilities such as SQL Injection and Cross-Site Scripting as well as poor error handling and weak SSL configuration at the web server, web application server, and web application layers.